MicrosoftDocs/entra-docs/docs/identity/hybrid/cloud-sync/govern-on-premises-groups.md

  3. If the group has Global scope, change the group to have Universal scope.
 A global group can't have universal groups as members.

 #### Create application and group
- 1. Using the Entra Portal, create an application in Microsoft Entra ID representing the AD-based application, and configure the application to require user assignment.
+ 1. In the Microsoft Entra admin center, create an application in Microsoft Entra ID representing the AD-based application, and configure the application to require user assignment.
  2. If application proxy will be used to enable users to connect to the application, then configure the application proxy.
  3. Create a new security group in Microsoft Entra ID.
  4. Use [Group Provisioning to AD](how-to-configure-entra-to-active-directory.md) to provision this group to AD.